marco262/my_wiki/data/onednd/class/barbarian.md

 Each time the Rage is extended, it lasts until the end of your next turn.
 You can maintain a Rage for up to 10 minutes.

 You can enter your Rage the number of times shown for your Barbarian level in the Rages column of the Barbarian table.
-You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.
+You regain one expended use when you finish a [[glossary:Short Rest]], and you regain all expended uses when you finish a [[glossary:Long Rest]].

 ### Level 1: Unarmored Defense